how-to-dry-and-cure-your-marijuana-plant-cannabis-plant-curing-weed-dry-cannabis

 How to Cure Your Marijuana Harvest

-Save the dry and trimmed buds in a wide mouth airtight container, such as a glass jar.
-Mason Mouth Quart Jars are recommended.
+Store your dry and trimmed buds in a wide-mouth airtight container, like a glass jar.
+Mason Mouth Quart Jars are often recommended.

-Load the buds in your airtight jar all the way to the top.
-Make sure not to crush your buds and pack them gently and loosely; plan ahead and get enough jars to hold your assumed harvest.
-Now seal the jars and leave them somewhere dark, dry and cool.
+Fill your airtight jar with buds to the top, being careful not to crush them.
+Pack them gently and loosely, and ensure you have enough jars to accommodate your expected harvest.
+Once packed, seal the jars and store them in a dark, dry, and cool place.

-After the first couple of weeks, you won't need to open the jars unless it’s to remove nugs for consumption.
-Your weed will be cured and ready for smoking after around 2 to 3 weeks.
-However, you may improve the quality of your bud by leaving it for 4 to 8 weeks, or in some cases 6 months or more.
+After the initial couple of weeks, opening the jars is only necessary when removing nugs for use.
+Your weed will be cured and ready for smoking after about 2 to 3 weeks.
+However, the quality of your bud may improve if left for 4 to 8 weeks, or in some cases, up to 6 months.

 What to Do with the Rest of the Marijuana Plant?